 Term structures will also allow for illiquidity premiums in places.
-CEIOPS will provide terms structures with 50%, 75% and 100% illiquidity premium loadings.
-Non-life business will discount best estimates using 50% illiquidity premium term structures and the 0% illiquidity premium term structures for the risk margin.
+For QIS5, CEIOPS provided terms structures with 50%, 75% and 100% illiquidity premium loadings.
+Under the specifications for QIS5, non-life best estimates included discounting with 50% illiquidity premium term structures and with 0% illiquidity premium term structures for the risk margin.